kstad21/cogs199/COVID/README.md

 #### Number of nodes: `10000`
 - Picked an even, easy to work with number.
 #### m (# edges attached from new to existing nodes): `8`
-- 2m is equal to the expected degree, which is set to an intermediate value of 16 contacts per day (Mossong et al.).
+- 2m is equal to the expected degree, which is set to an intermediate value of 16 contacts per day ([Mossong et. al](https://journals.plos.org/plosmedicine/article?id=10.1371/journal.pmed.0050074)).
 ___